thcipriani/WagnerProject/pages/mrs-ruth-wagner---a-missionary-wifes-life.md

 ---
 layout: page
-title: MRS. RUTH WAGNER - A Missionary Wife's Life
+title: "MRS. RUTH WAGNER - A Missionary Wife's Life"
 image: /assets/images/027-01.jpg
-caption: Mrs. Wagner's Australian wood-burning cook stove in bush house ...
+caption: Mrs. Wagner's Australian wood-burning cook stove in bush house
+next: /pages/raising-a-family---in-new-guinea.html
+prev: /pages/home-away-from-home---getting-settled.html
+...
 The Enga women watched curiously and intently when Ruth hung out her wash.
 The Enga women did not wash clothes because there were no clothes to wash; a woman's attire was limited to a reed or “kuta” skirt.